rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_2 - Analysis/README.md

 #### 🧮 DAX

-- To calculate the median year salary I used DAX.
+- I used DAX to calculate the median annual salary, ensuring accurate and dynamic analysis within the Data Model.

     ```
     Median Salary := MEDIAN(data_jobs_all[salary_year_avg])